Using our documents

 How we tested our documents

 We tested a sample of our documents using in house resources as part of an overhaul of our published content.

 a representative sample of all our HTML pages on the site, focusing on those which related to safety advice to the public.

 All media content published on the site to date

 What we’re doing to improve accessibility

-We carried out a ‘disproportionate burden’ assessment and decided that making some of your older documents accessible right away would be a disproportionate burden for the organisation.
+We carried out a ‘disproportionate burden’ assessment and decided that making some of our older documents accessible right away would be a disproportionate burden for the organisation.
 This relates to PDF documents owned by third party organisations, including the Environment Agency on our flooding pages.
 When these are updated to an accessible format we will replace them on Kent Prepared website.

 This page was prepared on 18 December 2019.
 It was last updated on 12 April 2022.